July 4th at Disney World Survival Guide

 - Tomorrowland Transit Authority PeopleMover — Leisurely ride through Tomorrowland on elevated track; especially great for a relaxing nighttime ride.

-- Country Bear Jamboree – Almost makes the patriotic list (what’s more patriotic than musically-inclined bears?!); a fun, humorous show.
+- Country Bear Musical Jamboree – Almost makes the patriotic list (what’s more patriotic than musically-inclined bears?!); a fun, humorous show.

 - *Hall of Presidents – Stage show featuring every US President; aside from their mere presence, this show is not political–it’s historical, educational, and moving.
+(Currently closed for refurbishment)

 - Walt Disney’s Enchanted Tiki Room – Quick, indoor show with singing tiki birds makes for a quick rest stop.